The Book of Bad Dreams

 page 4

-“Let’s buy you a nightlight,” suggested mother.
-I picked it out myself—an oak tree with lighted acorns hanging from the branches.
+Norton picked it out himself—an oak tree with beautiful lighted acorns hanging from each of the branches.

 page 5